Sydney bird eye view

 Royal Botanical Gardens

-Established in 1816, Royal Botanical Garden is a collection of many gardens and plants from all around the World.
-It is a huge garden in the middle of Sydney CBD.
-The garden houses a curving glasshouse space with different species of plants.
+Established in 1816, the Royal Botanic Garden is an expansive collection of diverse gardens and plants gathered from around the world.
+Nestled in the heart of Sydney CBD, this vast garden serves as a captivating oasis.
+Its lush expanse encompasses a curving glasshouse space that shelters an array of plant species.

 Royal Botanical Garden Sydney